tobiasbriones/ep-file-system/docs/file-system-protocol.md

 - [Distributed Text File System](https://github.com/tobiasbriones/cp-unah-mm545-distributed-text-file-system):
-  Real time text file system written in Java 16+, Java RMI for remote object invocation, and JavaFX with push and pull capabilities and deployed to Linux containers on Ubuntu, one container for the file server storage and the other for the file registry facing the external world.
+  Real time text file system written in Java 16+, Java RMI for remote object invocation, and JavaFX with push, pull, and local cache capabilities, deployed to Linux containers on Ubuntu, one container for the file server storage and the other for the file registry facing the external world.

 - [Dungeon MST](https://github.com/tobiasbriones/dungeon-mst): A 2D dungeon
   multiplayer video game fully written in Go employing the Gorilla Web Socket